SURFscz/SRAMsync/README.md

 ## Purpose of SRAMsync

-SRAMsync is an LDAP to LDAP synchronization script written in Python.
+SRAMsync is an LDAP synchronization script written in Python.
 Originally it was developed for synchronization between [SRAM](https://sbs.sram.surf.nl) and an LDAP at SURF, such that different SURF Research services would be able to obtain user attributes and grant users access to the services.
 The first versions were tailored towards the specifics needed by SURF, version 2 takes things a little further and generalizes a few pieces a bit more such that its applicability is extended.

 ## Installation